Code-Institute-Submissions/the-shamans-cat/README.md

 4. As a recommended potential client, I can find out about the shamanic practitioner, what sessions entail, read testimonials, view the pricing and then make contact via the contact form.
 5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.
 6. As a returning visitor, deciding to work with the practitioner, I can find the pricing and contact details easily.
-7. As a site visitor, I can check out the practitioner on social media by clicking on the social media icons in the footer.
+7. As any site visitor, I can check out the practitioner on social media by clicking on the social media icons in the footer.
 8. As any site visitor I can use the contact form to contact the practitioner and/or ask for information.
 ___
-## **UX Structure and Skeleton**
+## **UX STRUCTURE & SKELETON**

 ### **Navigational Design, Hierarchy Interaction Design**